skulltech/GSOC-proposals/proposal.md

 ```

 Things to note here.
-- The JSON files inside the dumps folder are of very well-specified format, and are machine-generated.
+- The JSON files inside the dumps folder are of very well-specified format and are machine-generated.
 - The importer scripts are free to import the data in whatever way they prefer.
 Possibilities include
     - Downloading and then reading a data dump file, such as the ones provided [here](https://openlibrary.org/developers/dumps) by OpenLibrary.
     - Accessing a web API.